YuketsuSh/ImgPreload/README.md

 ### `setCacheDuration(durationInMilliseconds)`
 Sets the cache duration for resources in milliseconds.
 It accepts a durationInMilliseconds parameter representing the cache duration in milliseconds.
 This method sets the `data-cache-duration` attribute for elements like `<img>`, `<audio>`, and `<video>`.

+### setCacheCleanInterval(intervalInMilliseconds)
+Defines the interval duration (in milliseconds) for cleaning the cache.
+If not provided, it automatically sets the cache cleaning interval to 5 minutes (300,000 milliseconds).

 ### Example of using the New API Methods

 #### Setting Memory Threshold